JKurzer/Barrage/Readme.md

 You must install the UE4CMake plugin, a slightly modified fork of which can be found in a repository adjacent to this one.
 It's not optional.
 We may manage to defactor it eventually, but there are no plans to do so at this moment.
 ### 2: You MUST install CMake to use this plugin.
 A CMAKE installer is provided for the sake of your sanity and mine.
 Any modern CMake should be fine, but I don't recommend anything below 3.27.
-It also requires UE4CMake, of which I host a [slightly modified repo](https://github.com/JKurzer/UE4CMake) that is known-working with this build.
+Again, it also requires UE4CMake, of which I host a [slightly modified repo](https://github.com/JKurzer/UE4CMake) that is known-working with this build.
 Please note, the compiler version is pinned intentionally, so you may need to install a specific tool chain.

 ### 3: Compiler Version Pinning
 In Source/JoltPhysics/JoltPhysics.Build.cs you will find that this plugin not only relies on UE4CMake, but uses a specific